Bio

 My first permanent position was as a tenure-track Assistant Professor in Mathematics at Temple University (2015-2018).
 Then I became an Associate Professor with tenure in the Mathematics Department at The University of Illinois at Urbana-Champaign.
 I am currently a Full Professor (still with tenure) in the Mathematics Department at Rice University... which you know as you're on this page. :)

-I live with my husband, two dogs, and other creatures in Houston, Texas.
+I live with my husband, three dogs, and other creatures in Houston, Texas.

 Press